Leaky Gut Syndrome: A Gateway to Developing New Adult Food Allergies?

 Where can I get food allergy blood testing in London?

-Private allergy screening clinics in London offer a range of food-specific IgE panels with clear, detailed reporting that you can discuss with your GP or healthcare provider.
+Private allergy screening clinics in London offer a range of food-specific IgE panels.
+These clinics provide testing and detailed reporting, which you can then discuss with your GP or healthcare provider for further guidance and appropriate medical advice.